-- d.
-600 Classic Superbike

-- I. Motorcycles with a model year of 10 years old or older

-- II.
-Otherwise follows 600 Superbike rules

-- e.
-600 Superbike

-- Up to 425cc two-stroke multi-cylinder

-- II.
-Up to 640cc four-stroke multi-cylinder

-- III.Up to 715cc four-stroke three-cylinder

-- IV.
-Up to 850cc four-stroke twin-cylinder

-- V. Up to 1250cc air-cooled pushrod four-stroke twin-cylinder

-- VI.
-Open displacement single-cylinder

 - f.
-750 Superbike

-- I. Up to 800cc four-stroke multi-cylinder

-- II.
-Up to 950cc Three-cylinder

-- III.
-Up to 1200cc twin-cylinder four-stroke motorcycles.

-- IV.
-Open AIR-COOLED four-stroke motorcycles 1200cc or above.

-- Machines primarily classified below "600" subject to referee discretion.

-- g.
-Open Classic Superbike

-- I. Motorcycles with a model of year 10 years old or older

-- II.
-Otherwise follows Open Superbike rules

-- h.
-Open Superbike

-- Unlimited displacement (machinery must adhere to Superbike Regulations)

-- i.
-Open Sportsman

-- Class consisting of motorcycles that meet WMRRA Open Superbike Regulations.

-- II.
-Minimum 700 CC displacement.

-- III.
-Rider is disqualified from the race if they complete one or more laps in the race below 1:32 at Pacific Raceways, (2) 1:49 at The Ridge, and (3) 1:12 (no chicane, see OMRRA Rule Book Sec.
-C13) at Portland International Raceway.

-- IV.
-Novices who "DQ" by breaking out will have their race considered for their 10race graduation total.

-- Points count only toward this class and not season championship.

-- VI.
-Race direction/Referee determines competitor class eligibility.
-(Novices eligible).

-- VII.
-Open Sportsman is an exhibition event for daily awards only and does not accrue Championship points or receive seasonend awards.
+Open Superbike - I. Unlimited displacement (machinery must adhere to Superbike Regulations) - g.
+Open Sportsman - I. Class consisting of motorcycles that meet WMRRA Open Superbike Regulations. - II.
+Minimum 700 CC displacement. - III.
+Rider is disqualified from the race if they complete one or more laps in the race below (1) 1:32 at Pacific Raceways, (2) 1:49 at The Ridge, and (3) 1:11 (no chicane, see OMRRA Rule Book Sec.
+C13) at Portland International Raceway. - IV.
+Novices who "DQ" by breaking out will have their race considered for their 10race graduation total. - V. Race direction/Referee determines competitor class eligibility.
+(Novices eligible). - VI.
+Open Sportsman is an exhibition event for daily awards only and does not accrue Championship points or receive season- end awards. - VII.

-- VIII.
 Lap time requirements may be adjusted by the referee and race director at any time during the season.

-- j.
-600 Sportsman